Over 65 and working? Here are answers to 4 common Medicare questions

 Choosing a Medicare plan can be a long process!
 There’s a lot to consider and it takes time to find the right plan for you.
-If possible, I recommend starting your search about 6-9 months before your retirement date.
+If possible, I recommend starting your search about six to nine months before your retirement date.
 This gives you enough time to look into the plans that interest you.

 If you don’t have that much time, call plan advisers at private insurance companies that you’re interested in, or meet with someone who sells plans from multiple insurance companies (called a broker or agent) one-on-one.
 They can help you quickly find a plan that fits your needs and budget.

 Related content: Questions to Ask When Buying a Medicare Plan